bigfont/2013-128CG-Vendord/README.md

 ## Uninstall from the PC

-### Uninstall Vendord

 - Use AppWiz.cpl to uninstall Vendord

-### Uninstall dependencies
+- Uninstall dependencies

-- Use Microsoft Fixit etc to uninstall Windows Mobile Device Center [warning - can be very hard - only do this if necessary]
+	- Use Microsoft Fixit etc to uninstall Windows Mobile Device Center
+	- Warning - can be very hard - only do this if necessary
 	- Then use AppWiz.cpl to uninstall the following:
 		1. MS SQL Server Compact 3.5 SP2 x64 (not always present)
 		1. MS SQL Server Compact 3.5 SP2 for Devices (not always present)
 		1. MS SQL Server Compact 3.5 SP2
 		1. MS SQL Server 2005 Compact Edition
 		1. MS .NET Compact Framework 3.5 (uninstall isn't an option)
 		1. Microsoft Sync Framework 2.1 Core Components (x86)
 		1. Microsoft Sync Framework 2.1 Database Providers (x86)

-### Delete Data
+- Delete Data in Documents/VENDORD

+### Uninstall from the Device

+- Delete the VENDORD ApplicationData directory (warning - will delete data)

+- Use AppWiz.cpl to uninstall the following

+1 Vendord
+2 SQL Server Compact 3.5 Core *
+3 Microsoft .NET CF 3.5 EN-String Resources

+* If this doesn't uninstall properly, considering deleting the MS SQL Server Compact folder from /Program Files

-- Delete Documents/VENDORD
+- Delete the Vendord.SmartDevice.App Program Files directory